HennoJansen/bricks-website/README.md

-# BRICKS Website
+# BRIX INVEST Website

-BRICKS is a modern, professional real estate investment platform that allows users to invest in vetted property shares starting from just R5000.
+BRIX INVEST is a modern, professional real estate investment platform that allows users to invest in vetted property shares starting from just R5000.

 ## Features